Enrollment Services: Phone, 1-800-447-6610

 Students who earned an International Baccalaureate Diploma at the conclusion of their high school curriculum are not required to take the SAT or the ACT.
 Wesleyan College awards credit for higher level and standard level International Baccalaureate (IB) courses for which it has a comparable program.
 To receive credit, students must earn a score of at least 4 on the examination for that course.
 Upon receipt of an IB transcript and college admission, students will be awarded up to 30 semester hours of academic credit, with course equivalencies to be determined by program directors in the appropriate disciplines and the registrar.
 Thirty hours is the maximum amount of credit a student may receive for all credit by examinations.

-Transfer and Nontraditional Admission.
+Transfer Admission.
 Wesleyan College welcomes transfer students from two-year, as well as from four-year regionally accredited institutions.
 Transfer students are encouraged to apply as early as possible because of the time required for receipt of transcripts and the evaluation of transfer credit.

 To seek admission by transfer, a student must submit the following items: